 It is important that a specific air venting point is provided by the installer to allow the system to freely vent and disperse gas.
-For smaller dwelling (up to 12 POP), this should be achieved through the installation of a soil stack running to the top ridge of the dwelling(s), this must not terminate at eve height.
+For a single or double dwelling (6 or 12 POP), this should be achieved through the installation of a soil stack running to the top ridge of the dwelling(s), this must not terminate at eve height.
 The air from the system must be allowed to freely vent back the inlet pipe from the tank to this soil stack.
 The internal pipe work of the tanks allows ventilation from all chambers to the inlet pipe work.
 The soil stack can usually be installed through vertical extension of the dwelling's wastewater pipe where it leaves the building.

-On larger population systems (20 POP+), a remote vent stack should be installed terminating in an appropriate location (fitted on 12 Pop unit as alternative venting option)
+On larger population systems (20 POP+), a remote vent stack should be installed terminating in an appropriate location.

-Figure 15: Ventilation
+Figure 16: Ventilation

-This is connected into the remote vent connection position on the vessel turret using the supplied 110mm grommet connection (see Figure 10 above for image).
+This is connected into the remote vent connection position on the vessel turret using the supplied 110mm grommet connection (see Figure 12 above for image).
 The remote vent must be positioned at a suitable distance and height from any surrounding dwellings to allow dispersal of air from the system.
 Consideration should be given to the prevailing wind and any local site geography that might inhibit air dispersion.
 If in doubt as to the installation of an appropriate vent, please contact Harlequin Tanks for advice.

-Operating Instructions Operating principle and features
+Operating Instructions